 - 1 teaspoon baking soda

 - Stir the wet ingredients into the dry ingredients and stir just until combined.
-Do not overmix.
+It will be a very thick batter.

-- At this point it will be a very dense batter.
-Mix in the chopped walnuts and figs (I also added a couple of dried apricots) and stir them in just until they are evenly distributed.
+- Mix in the chopped fruit and walnuts and stir them in just until they are evenly distributed.

-- Place the batter into the prepared pan.
-Using a spatula (or your hands) evenly distribute the bread in the pan.
+- Place the batter into the prepared pan and distribute it evenly in the pan using a spatula.